 As sales experts point out, "Accurate forecasting enables sales professionals to develop effective sales strategies, achieve targets, and most importantly maximize compensation."
 If your goal is to increase your team's win rates, look for a course that emphasizes deal qualification and pipeline management.
 If you need to provide more reliable numbers to leadership, focus on programs that teach data-driven modeling.
 Connecting the training directly to your company’s strategic objectives ensures the investment pays off where it matters most.

-Consider Your Timeline and How to Measure ROI
+Factor in Your Timeline and ROI

 Finally, think about the practical side of implementation.
 How much time can your team realistically commit to training?
 And how will you know if it’s working?
 Before enrolling, establish a clear timeline and define what success looks like.
 You need to identify how you will measure the return on your investment to ensure the course delivers real value.